- Boards & Committees

 CPA Funds at Work

 The Preservation of the Burnett House and Garfield House will preserve one of Southborough’s most important historic properties.
-Keeping this house intact as a business concern (Bed & Breakfast) will generate property tax revenue for the Town, and reduce the burden on municipal services.
+Keeping this house intact as a business concern (bed and breakfast) will generate property tax revenue for the Town, and reduce the burden on municipal services.

 The final step is to incorporate Massachusetts Historical Commission changes into the Preservation Restriction for approval and sign-off.

-So if all goes well and MHC signs off on the PR, residents should have an opportunity to vote at Town Meeting (April 11-12) on Warrant Articles 13 and 14 (click here to view the annual warrant) - whether or not to acquire a PR on 84 Main Street using Community Preservation funding.
+So if all goes well and MHC signs off on the PR, residents should have an opportunity to vote at Town Meeting (April 11th and 12th) on Warrant Articles 13 and 14 (click here to view the annual warrant) - whether or not to acquire a PR on 84 Main Street using Community Preservation funding.